Hi-Vis Clothing for Warehousing and Logistics: What Amazon, UPS & DHL Suppliers Get Right

 • The Garment Specifications That Work at Scale

-**For standard warehouse worker hi-vis vests:**
+**For Standard warehouse worker hi-vis vests:**

 The most commonly specified garment in high-volume logistics operations is a Class 2 (or EN ISO 20471 Class 2) mesh or solid polyester vest in fluorescent yellow-green, with: